Department of Health Professions Education (DHPE)

 titusdawsons@sun.ac.za

-Simone Titus-Dawson is an Associate Professor in the Centre for Health Professions Education in the Faculty of Medicine and Health Sciences at Stellenbosch University.
+Simone Titus-Dawson is an Associate Professor in the Department of Health Professions Education in the Faculty of Medicine and Health Sciences at Stellenbosch University.
 She holds a PhD in Education from the University of Cape Town where she developed an interest in the use of emerging technologies to foster cross cultural interaction, learning, and engagement in higher education.
-She also has a key interest in driving knowledge through digital transformation by developing inclusive and sustainable spaces in the areas of health professions education.
+She also has a key interest in driving knowledge through digital transformation by developing inclusive and sustainable spaces in health professions education.
 As part of national imperatives, Simone considers how some of the global, regional and national priorities linked to Sustainable Development Goals, specifically SDG 3 (Health) and SDG 4 (Education) are taken up through research that focuses on the nexus between health innovation and education.
 She was the recipient of the Black Academic Advancement Programme where her specific research focus is on the use of Augmented Reality and Virtual Reality on Health Sciences Education.
-She is the current Chairperson of the Western Cape Region Branch of the Southern African Association of Heath Educationists (SAAHE), She is a member of the Towards Unity for Health (TUFH) network and the African Interprofessional Education Network (AfrIPEn) organisations.
-She currently serves on the Digital Dialogue project team for Higher Education, Learning and Teaching Association of Southern Africa (HELTASA).
+She is an executive member of the Western Cape Region Branch of the Southern African Association of Heath Educationists (SAAHE), She currently serves on the Digital Dialogue project team for Higher Education, Learning and Teaching Association of Southern Africa (HELTASA).

 Lecturer